 English

 4 credits required for graduation - highlighted courses are required as 3 of the 4 credits

 Introduction to Literature and Communication By placement - Grade 9

 Studies in Literature and Communication Grade 9

 World Literature Grade 10

 American Literature Grade 11 or 12

 In addition to the highlighted courses above students should choose at least one of the following courses to fulfill graduation requirements.

 English Symposium Grade 12

 Senior Honors Literature Grade 12

-The following may be taken as an English Elective.
-Does not count towards the 4 required credits.
+The following may be taken as an English credit.
+Courses are each a half credit.

 21st Century Literature Grade 11 or 12

 Christian Literature Grade 11 or 12

 Creative Writing Grade 11 or 12

-Public Speaking and Theater Arts Grade 11 or 12
+ablic Speaking and Theater Arts Grade 11 or 12

 Sports Literature Grade 11 or 12

 Science 3 credits required for graduation - highlighted courses are required as 2 of the 3 credits Conceptual Physics Grade 9 Biology Grade 10 In addition to the highlighted courses above students should choose at least one of the following courses to fulfill graduation requirements.
-Chemistry I Must have passed Biology to enroll Astronomy Must have passed Biology to enroll The following may be taken as a Science Elective.
-Chemistry II Must have passed Chemistry I and Algebra II Anatomy and Physiology Must have passed Biology and Chemistry I Advanced Physics Must have passed Algebra II
+Chemistry I B or better in Biology and Algebra II Astronomy Must have passed Biology to enroll The following may be taken as a Science Elective.
+Chemistry II B or better in Chemistry I and Algebra II Anatomy and Physiology B or better in Biology and Chemistry Advanced Physics Must have passed Algebra II